Lobh

 Lobh (Gurmukhi: ਲੋਭ Lōbha) is a word derived from the Sanskrit (लोभ), which translates in English to "greed"; it is a strong desire for worldly possessions and a constant focus on possessing material items, especially the urge to possess what rightfully belongs to others.
 It is one of the Five Evils of Sikhism that hinder one's spiritual progression.
 An individual suffering from the evil is known as a Lobhi.
+It is linked to maal, one of the five thugs.

 Translation

 Whilst most commonly translated to "greed", Harbans Singh has also rendered translating the term to avarice, covetousness or cupidity.

 Description

 It is an inherent instinct of mankind that Sikhism denounces to the fullest extent when it arises and keeps one away from spiritual advancement.
 It is also seen as hindering moral improvement.

 O lobh, you have lured the best of men who gambol about under your sway.
 Their minds waver and run in all directions.
 You have respect neither for friend nor for one worthy of adoration, neither for father, mother or kindred.
 You make one do what one must not do ..."